Complex Chern-Simons and Gribov: Complex N= 1, BLG-ABJM model and the Gribov ambiguity

-which corresponds to the second possibility for these complex gauge fields that are real, with the complex factor i, and gauge invariant.
-It is important to emphasize here that these are the only possible combinations in the action that are real, gauge invariant and both of then are holomorphic.
-Clearly these two combinations can be set in the form

-with $a=1+i$ and $a^{\dagger}=1-i$.
-The study of Morse theory and steepest descent for these action limits us to holomorphic real actions that can be associated to a suitable integration contour.
-It is also important that the same type of holomorphic structure can be applied to the potential in the scalar sector of the action.
 In order to stay as close as possible to the BLG-ABJM case we will limit our potential to a quartic one that admits a non zero expectation value for the scalar field.
-Again due to the gauge symmetry the most general candidate is:

-It is important to note that there is another possibility for the potential, like in the kinetic term.

-this combination does not admits a non zero expectation value, so we disconsidered that.
-Also this cocycle is not bounded in any sense and is not acceptable as potential.
-With these set of values for $a$ and $a^{\dagger}$ it is important to not that the case $a=1$ and $a^{\dagger}=1$ which corresponds certainly to case of two real mass poles and the first possible cocycle for the kinetic term of the matter action.
-The cases $a=1+i$ and $a^{\dagger}=1-i$ certainly do not corresponds to real mass poles but surely to complex mass poles as it appear in Gribov correlator.
+An interesting case to consider for the matter action is given by

+and we will consider now $a=1+i$ and $a^{\dagger}=1-i$.
+This case certainly do not corresponds to real mass poles but surely to complex mass poles as it appear in Gribov correlator.
 This fact is related to the breaking of the Osterwald Schrader positivity condition.
 The breaking of positivity is fundamental in order to ensure that there is no single particle state.
-It is also clear that these combinations are the only possible in order to construct an action that can be real and holomorphic.
-So taking the holomorphic matter action as
+The invariant action is given by